-Tim has worked internationally as a stage designer for both set and costume.
+Tim has works internationally as a stage designer for both set and costume.

 Previous work includes The Philanthropist with Matthew Broderick directed by David Grindley at the Roundabout Theatre in New York, Trevor Griffiths' epic A New World - The Life of Thomas Paine directed by Dominic Dromgoole at Shakespeare's Globe, a national tour of For King and Country and for Terry Johnson, the farce Rookery Nook at the Menier Chocolate Factory.

 In London he has designed Awake and Sing directed by Michael Attenborough (Almeida), King of Hearts directed by Max Stafford-Clark and Ramin Gray (Hampstead), the political comedy Whipping It Up with Robert Bathhurst and Richard Wilson directed by Terry Johnson (the Bush) and then by Tamara Harvey (New Ambassadors), The Overwhelming for Max Stafford-Clark (Royal National Theatre and Roundabout Theatre, New York), See How They Run directed by Douglas Hodge (Duchess) and Haunted directed by Paul Jepson (Arts), The Philanthropist with Simon Russell Beale (Donmar Warehouse) and Excuses (Soho Theatre) both directed by David Grindley, Telstar (New Ambassadors), Elton John's Glasses for Terry Johnson (Queen's), 900 Oneonta (Old Vic and Ambassadors), Body and Soul (Albery), Murder By Misadventure (Vaudeville and Whitehall), Twilight of the Gods directed by Polly James and Two Boys in a Bed (both at the Arts), A Cooks Tour (Shaftesbury), Disappeared directed by Phyllis Nagy (Royal Court Upstairs - also Leicester Haymarket and Traverse, Edinburgh), Eugene Onegin (Lyric Hammersmith),The Amen Corner (Tricycle and Nottingham Playhouse), the costumes for The Big Knife directed by Robing Lefevre and Singular Women directed by Lawrence Till (King's Head).